trendmicro/cloudone-container-security-helm/README.md

 2. Create a Vision One API Key with a role that contains only the "Automatically register cluster" permission

-3. Put the Vision One API Key into a secret called `trendmicro-container-security-registration-key`
+3. Put the Vision One API Key into a secret called `trendmicro-container-security-registration-key` with the key `registration.key` in the same namespace where the Container Security components are installed.

 4. Install the Container Security Helm chart using the values `cloudOne.clusterRegistrationKey: true` and `cloudOne.groupId=<your cluster group ID>`.
+You can optionally define the cluster name by setting either `cloudOne.clusterName` or `cloudOne.clusterNamePrefix`, if these are not specified the name will be a random string.
+An existing policy can also be assigned to the cluster by setting `cloudOne.policyId=<your policy ID>`.

 ### Override configuration defaults

 Helm uses a file called `values.yaml` to set configuration defaults.
 You can find detailed documentation for each of the configuration options in this file.

 You can override the defaults in this file by creating an `overrides.yaml` file and providing the location of this file as input during installation.
 The `cloudOne.APIKey` should be overridden in the `overrides.yaml` file.

 **Note**: If you create a file to override the values, make sure to copy the structure from the chart's `values.yaml` file.
 You only need to provide the values that you are overriding.